 UNI-Thread - $2.75

 Black, gray and tan, etc. are natural and expected colors for trout flies, but if you tie flies for bluegills (and bluegills love sakasa kebari) do not ignore the chartreuse.
 And of course you'll want pink for tying the Utah Killer Bug.
-Do not forget Olive for the Punk Rock Sakasa Kebari or Royal Blue for the Blue Fly Challenge (you still need the Blue Fly Yarn, though).
+Do not forget Olive for the Punk Rock Sakasa Kebari or Royal Blue (hey, blue flies work).

 Veevus 16/0 - $3.00